sc0ttj/component/README.md

 ### A *re-usable* HTML component:

-Unlike the previous two examples, the one below is a function that generates _re-usable_ components - a new component is created and returned each time it's called.
+Here is a "factory" function that generates _re-usable_ components - a new component is created and returned each time it's called.

 ```js
 function Header(state) {
   const Header = new Component({ title: "Hello world", ...state });
   Header.view = props => `<h1>${props.title}</h1>`;

   return Header;
 }